Mass-varying neutrino in light of cosmic microwave background and weak lensing: Fisher matrix forecasts

-The non-linear corrections are calculated using {\sc halofit} \citep{Smith:2002dz}.
-This procedure is suitably fitted to $\Lambda$CDM N-body simulations.
-Therefore it could lead to errors of the order of 20\% on Fisher outputs, if used for models different from $\Lambda$CDM (see {\it e.g.} \cite{Casarini:2011ms}).
-However, in the absence of suitable extensions for MaVaN, we assume {\sc halofit} as the procedure for non-linear corrections, reporting results up to $\ell_{max} = 1000$, in the mildly non-linear regime.
-This conservative choice also prevent us from considering a regime in which baryons could strongly affect matter power spectra and, as a consequence, weak lensing spectra \citep{Casarini:2012qj}.

-The TWL survey parameters are fixed according to the forthcoming Euclid mission\footnote{http://www.euclid-ec.org} specifications \citep{Laureijs:2011mu}.
+The Fisher matrix for TWL \citep{Hu:2003pt} is calculated using the forthcoming Euclid mission\footnote{http://www.euclid-ec.org} specifications \citep{Laureijs:2011mu}.
 The survey area covered by the experiment is $15000$~deg$^2$, while the density is 30 galaxies per arcmin$^2$.
-The distribution of the galaxy number on the redshift and solid angle is $n(z)~=~n_0z^2e^{(z/z_0)^{1.5}}$ with a median redshift $\bar z = 0.9$.
+The distribution of the galaxy number on the redshift and solid angle is $n(z)~=~n_0z^2e^{-(z/z_0)^{1.5}}$ with a median redshift $\bar z = 0.9$.
 The photometric redshift error is $0.05~(1+z)$.
+We consider the five bin case as reference case.
+Non-linear corrections of the matter power spectra are calculated using {\sc halofit} \citep{Smith:2002dz}.
+Since this procedure is suitably fitted to $\Lambda$CDM N-body simulations, it can lead to errors of the order of 20\% on Fisher outputs, if used for models different from $\Lambda$CDM (see {\it e.g.} \cite{Casarini:2011ms}).
+However, we use {\sc halofit} in the absence of suitable extensions for MaVaN, and report results up to $\ell_{max} = 1000$ in the mildly non-linear regime.
+This conservative choice also prevents us from the effects of baryons on the matter power spectra and weak lensing spectra \citep{Casarini:2012qj}.

-The error estimation of DE and neutrino density parameters is reported for a MaVaN model with an exponential coupling for an increasing and decreasing neutrino mass.
-As shown in Tab.~\ref{tab2}, TWL is able to put constraints stronger than CMB on $\beta$ and $\omega_\nu$, with an improvement of $\sim$10\% and $>$30\%, respectively.
-On the contrary CMB is more efficient in constraining $\alpha$, gaining $\sim$50\% over TWL.
+As shown in Table~\ref{tab2}, TWL is able to put constraints stronger than CMB on $\beta<0$ and $\omega_\nu$, with an improvement of $\sim$10\% and $>$30\%, respectively.
+Instead CMB is more efficient in constraining $\sigma$, gaining $\sim$50\% over TWL.
 The combination of the two observables can improve constraints on all parameters.
-In this case, the main result is for the estimate of $\omega_\nu$ constraint to $0.00025$, $\sigma_{m_\nu}\sim 0.02$eV.
-Analogous comments can be made for the $\beta>0$ in Tab.~\ref{tab3}, with the only difference that CMB can constrain $\beta$ better than TWL.
+Analogous comments can be made for the $\beta>0$ in Table~\ref{tab3} with the only difference that CMB can constrain $\beta$ better than TWL.